 The 103 extension cabinet boosts your power to a whopping 6 watts for the whole setup.
 This gives you the option of building a little stack or creating a stereo setup.
-I don’t have it yet, but I'm thinking seriously of getting one!
+I don’t have it yet, but I'm thinking seriously about getting one!

 In summary, I found a higher level of quality than I was expecting here.
 I think the Fly is a notch above the typical mini amp, and certainly feels more like a guitar amp should.

 The controls here are pretty straightforward.
 On the top panel from left to right you’ve got:

 - Input jack: You plug your guitar in here.
 You know this already, I hope.

 - Gain: Controls the level of overdrive.
 Cranked up with the OD switch engaged you to get something close to high-gain distortion, or you can dial it back for a more bluesy vibe.

 - OD Switch: Click it on for thicker, richer overdrive.
 Turn it off for clean sounds.
 In essence, this makes the Fly a two-channel amp, sort of.